LordEidi/fennel.js/README.md

 ## License ##

-**Fennel** is published under the GNU Affero General Public Licence version 3.
+**Fennel.js** is published under the GNU Affero General Public Licence version 3.
 See the LICENCE file for details.